Posts filed under ‘Financial Markets’

-DISCLOSURE: Sidoxia Capital Management (SCM) and some of its clients hold positions in AAPL, BND, and certain exchange traded funds (ETFs), but at the time of publishing SCM had no direct position in EEM, GDX, GLD, EFA, XLE, XLU, or any other security referenced in this article.
+DISCLOSURE: Sidoxia Capital Management (SCM) and some of its clients own JPM and certain exchange traded funds, but at the time of publishing SCM had no direct position in Lehman Brothers, or any other security referenced in this article.
 No information accessed through the Investing Caffeine (IC) website constitutes investment, financial, legal, tax or other advice nor is to be relied on in making an investment or other decision.
-Please read disclosure language on IC Contact page.
+Please read disclosure language on IC “Contact” page.

-This article is an excerpt from a previously released Sidoxia Capital Management complementary newsletter (October 1, 2014).
+This article is an excerpt from a previously released Sidoxia Capital Management complimentary newsletter (April 3, 2017).
 Subscribe on the right side of the page for the complete text.

 Source: Calafia Beach Pundit

 And profits are back on the rise indeed.
 The six decade long chart above shows there is a significant correlation between the stock market (red line – S&P 500) and corporate profits (blue line).
 The skeptics and naysayers have been out in full force ever since the 2008-2009 financial crisis – I profiled these so-called “sideliners” in Get out of Stocks!.